One of the main responsibilities as a tenant is to pay your rent and any service charges in full and on time, in line with your tenancy agreement.

 Income Recovery Officers

-Our Income Recovery Officer is based in Eastbourne and is able to assist tenants in Eastbourne and Brighton with any queries relating to rent accounts and benefits.
+Our Income Recovery Officers are able to assist all tenants with any queries relating to rent accounts and benefits.

 Problems paying rent